Gigi Meroni: International career

-Meroni made six appearances for Italy national team between 1966 and 1967, scoring two goals.
-His first call-up for Italy was in a qualifier against Poland in 1966, making his debut on 19 March 1966, in a 0–0 away draw against France.
-He scored the first goal for the Azzurri in Bologna, 14 June 1966, marking the sixth goal of the Italy–Bulgaria 6–1 friendly match in preparation for the World Cup.
-He scored a goal in the other friendly, Italy–Argentina 3–0, held in Turin eight days later.
+Meroni made six appearances for the Italy national team between 1966 and 1967, scoring two goals.
+He made his debut on 19 March 1966 in a 0–0 away draw against France.
+He scored his first international goal in Bologna on 14 June 1966 during a 6–1 friendly victory over Bulgaria in preparation for the 1966 FIFA World Cup.
+He scored his second goal eight days later in a 3–0 friendly win over Argentina in Turin.